powerdollkirby/archinstall/README.md

->if you're using a laptop or using a wifi card
+>if you're using a laptop or a wifi card
 >follow the [iwctl](https://wiki.archlinux.org/title/Iwd#iwctl) guide 🕮